preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 If changes for the properties are made in an existing site template, the changes will be pushed to all existing sites created from the template.
 If there are many sites created from the template, this can take considerable time to execute.

-**Note!** If a properties field is removed from a site template, all data for this field, in all sites created from the template, will be deleted.
+**Note!** If a properties field is removed from a site template, all data for that field, in all sites created from the template, will be deleted.

 Site requests
 ***************